VanIseghemThomas/discord.py-bot-template/README.md

 ## Automated deployment pipeline
 First you'll have to generate a [**Personal Access Token**](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Keep a copy of this, you wont be able to access it once it's generated.
 You will put this key and the discord token inside the repository secrets under **Settings -> Secrets -> Actions** and create a new secret with the same key value pair.
 Now the tokens are accessible by Github Actions, but remain anonymous.
 Also other people with access to the repo can't see it, including yourself.
 From now on you're only able to write to these.
+Also add your user

 ![image](https://user-images.githubusercontent.com/55881698/153042695-5a218782-3468-417e-8bc2-d69e573a2fb1.png)

 Now set up a self-hosted runner.
 Ideally this is configured as a service so that it runs permanently and launches on startup.
 You can add a runner by going to **Settings -> Actions -> Runners** and add a new one.
 Follow the instructions for your platform.
 For this example I did it in my WSL Debian.
+Make sure docker is installed on this machine when running the action runner.

 ![image](https://user-images.githubusercontent.com/55881698/153045303-8634d5b5-1824-4ddc-b30b-16a1c5115994.png)